devpaul/grunt-devserver/README.md

 # Developer Web Server
-grunt-devserver provides a simple way to quickly get a http development server serving up your content with
+grunt-devserver provides a simple way to quickly get a development server serving up your content with

 * no caching content
 * CORS headers for cross-domain requests